yuosefmoatamedi/phpipam/README.md

 ## Description
 phpIPAM is an open-source web IP address management application.
 Its goal is to provide light and simple IP address management application.
-It is ajax-based using jQuery libraries, it uses php scripts and javascript and some HTML5/CSS3 features, so some modern browser is preferred to be able to display javascript quickly and correctly.
+It is ajax-based using jQuery libraries, it uses php scripts and javascript and some HTML5/CSS3 features, so some modern browser is preferred to be able to display javascript quickly and correctly...

 ## Links
  - [Features & Tools](https://phpipam.net/documents/features/)